Compiling Arbitrary Single-Qubit Gates Via the Phase-Shifts of Microwave Pulses: Introduction

+There is a known way to accurately implement a continuous gate set without an infinite calibration overhead for superconducting qubits.
+It is well-known that in the rotating frame, by adding a phase shift $\phi$ to the microwave pulse implementing an $X_\sigma$ gate, in the frame rotating with the qubit we instead obtain the gate~\cite{krantz2019quantum}

+We call $\sigma$ the rotation angle of $X_\sigma(\phi)$, and below we will often fix $\sigma$ and take $\phi$ to be a free variable.
+This is very exciting observation; by calibrating an $X_\sigma$ gate, we get a continuous gate set $\{X_\sigma(\phi)\}_\phi$ by tuning $\phi$.
+Furthermore, the correspondence between the phase shift $\phi$ and the conjugation angle $\phi$ in $Z_{-\phi}X_\sigma Z_\phi$ is not complicated by other factors.
+That is, to high accuracy, the phase shift $\phi$ is equal to the conjugation angle $\phi$~\cite{mckay2017efficient}.
+Furthermore, the phase shift $\phi$ can made be very precise experimentally~\cite{mckay2017efficient} using a global frequency reference such as an atomic clock~\cite{ball2016role}.
+We will refer to this trick as phase-shifted microwave (PMW) pulses.

+We can take advantage of this continuous gate set to compile arbitrary single-qubit gates.
+This was already done in~\cite{mckay2017efficient}, arbitrary single-qubit gates are compiled using

+This can be compiled via two $X_\sigma(\phi)$ rotations, save for an extraneous $Z$ rotation $Z_{-(\theta+\phi+\omega)}$.
+We will refer to this as the~\emph{virtual $Z$ scheme}, as the rightmost $Z_\phi$ in~\Cref{eq:conj_x_rot} is effectively used as a $Z$ rotation.
+The extraneous $Z$ rotation can be taken care of with classical post-processing that tracks all the phases in a procedure known as \emph{phase carrying}, which usually assumes that the two-qubit gate used has a special matrix structure such that the extraneous phases can be carried across it.
+We call such a gate a \emph{phase carrier}.
+For example, for an $\iSWAP$ gate, the two extraneous phases can be carried across the gate, but the phases will be exchanged between the two qubits.
+Another common phase carrier is the $\mathrm{CZ}$ gate.
+For a detailed explanation of phase carrying as well as a mathematical characterization of these special two-qubit gates and their local equivalence classes, see~\Cref{sec:phase_carrier}.

-We can conclude that the standard approach for realizing gates such as $\SQiSW$ or other general $\iSWAP$ family gates via flux tuning is incompatible with the virtual $Z$ compilation scheme, which requires phase carrying.
-Note that this incompatibility is not only with the compilation scheme, \emph{but the use of the virtual $Z$ gate itself}, which has become the standard for realizing arbitrary $Z$ rotations for single-qubit gates and corrections to two-qubit gates~\cite{krantz2019quantum,mckay2017efficient,mi2021information,qiskitRZ}.
-Other examples of incompatible gate schemes include the dynamical decoupled two-qubit gate in~\cite{guo2018dephasing} and the $\mathrm{fSim}$ gate family~\cite{foxen2020demonstrating}.
-Furthermore, novel gate schemes are continually being developed, and compatibility with the virtual Z compilation scheme can be a quite restrictive requirement.
-In this letter we propose alternative compilation schemes that still take advantage of using phase shifts of microwave pulses to compile arbitrary single-qubit gates but without incurring extraneous $Z$ rotations.
-The resulting compilation schemes are compatible with any two-qubit gate.
+The assumption that the two-qubit gate being used is a phase carrier does not always hold.
+Although microwave-activated gates can get around this, the usual approach for realizing gates such as $\SQiSW \equiv \sqrt{\iSWAP}$ or other general $\iSWAP$ family gates via flux tuning is explicitly incompatible with phase carrying.
+Note that this incompatibility is also with the use of the virtual $Z$ gate to realize arbitrary $Z$ rotations as corrections to two-qubit gates~\cite{krantz2019quantum,mckay2017efficient,mi2021information,qiskitRZ}.
+Other examples of incompatible two-qubit gate schemes include the dynamical decoupled two-qubit gate (we refer to this as $\mathrm{DDCZ}$) in~\cite{guo2018dephasing} and gates realized through tunable couplers, such as general $\mathrm{fSim}$ family~\cite{foxen2020demonstrating} and $\mathrm{bSWAP}$ family~\cite{roth2017analysis} gates.
+Furthermore, new gate schemes are still being being developed, and compatibility with the virtual $Z$ scheme can be a quite restrictive requirement.